Fair and responsible trips.

 To reinforce our intention, we have joined forces with Travelife.
 This is a leading initiative in the field of training, management and certification for tourism companies committed to achieving sustainability.

 We became a Travelife Partner in 2017 and obtained our first Travelife Certified certificate after an external audit in February 2018.
-In the spring of 2020 (February) we will have another external audit in our company.
+In August 2020 we had our first 2-yearly external audit in our company, which resulted in a recertification.
+Our next audit is planned in November 2022.

 Winner of the WTM World Responsible Tourism Awards 2020 : Commended.